Satyam-kumar-yadav/Yolov3_Object_detection/README.md

 # Task 1 - Train and Test Data Collection

-You can do this task in to ways :-
+You can do this task in two ways :-

 **Method 1**
 This method is the method I recommend as you can gather thousands of images and auto-generate their labels within minutes!
 Gathering a dataset from Google's Open Images Dataset and using OIDv4 toolkit to generate labels is easy and time efficient.
 The dataset contains labeled images for over 600 classes!